International-Data-Spaces-Association/DataspaceConnectorUI/README.md

 #### Select box configuration
 You need to define four properties on each object:
 - `"identifier": string`: The identifier of the ontology class for a select box, e.g. `http://w3id.org/dsc#DataCategory`.
+This identifier is used to analyze the structure of your ttl file.
+Be aware that this identifier is overwritten within the process of parsing, as the expected key needs to be a parameter instead of a class.
+Thus, in this example `http://w3id.org/dsc#dataCategory` would be the key (notice the lower case `d`)
 - `"required": boolean`: If it is required to select an option from the select box.
 - `"identifier_children": string`: The identifier of the ontology class for a sub-select box, e.g. `http://w3id.org/dsc#DataSubcategory`.
+This field is not used for parsing.
+It is just used for the front-end to determine the correct key for the selected value.
 - `"required_children": boolean`: If it is required to select an option from the sub-select box.

 #### Text field configuration